Below are some guidelines for those NOT using insulin.

 Precautions after exercise

 It’s a good idea to test your blood sugar after exercise.
-If it is normal or low, you should eat some more food.
+If it is normal or low, you should eat some more carbohydrates.
 Be aware that hypoglycaemia can develop several hours after a hard exercise session if you are taking some kinds of diabetes medicine.
-If you are taking such treatments and you exercise late in the day, you should be particularly aware of hypoglycaemia during the night and eat an extra large snack at bedtime.
+If you are taking such treatments and you exercise late in the day, you should be particularly aware of hypoglycaemia during the night and eat an extra large carbohydrate based snack at bedtime.
 You may also need to eat extra foods rich in carbohydrate, such as pasta, the following day.